 Persistent coughing with a whistling sound or heavy breathing is a sign of heart failure.
-In some cases, patients with heart failure develop cough tinged with blood.
+In some cases, patients with heart failure develop a cough tinged with blood.
 This typically happens due to infection in the lungs.
 Persistent coughing happens due to congestion in lungs, thereby increasing the efforts in breathing.

 If the wheezing is worsening with time and causes shortness of breath, then you should seek medical attention immediately.